 Why does this service exist?

-Creators of new software products are often surprised by their users’ behaviour when their product or service gets into a user’s hand for the first time.
+Creators of new software products are often surprised by their users’ behavior when their product or service gets into a user’s hand for the first time.
 Users are confused, they click the wrong buttons, they get stuck in the process or they abandon on-boarding altogether, let alone become an enthusiastic user of the new product.

 User experience (UX) experts have known this for a long time.
 They run interviews with users or they watch customers regularly when they are using a new product or new feature.
 Why wait until product release when you can do this during product design or development?